Programs For Troubled Teens and Families From Oregon

 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls Provides Help to Oregon Families
+Asheville Academy Provides Help to Oregon Families

 Young girls learn more than just class curriculum in a school environment.
 Sometimes, however, things do not go according to plan.
 Bullying, academic troubles, low self-esteem – these factors are among the many that can turn the school experience from positive to negative.
 Compounded with lack of attention from teachers, a troubled Oregon girl can begin to lose touch and spiral out of control.

 With small class sizes and dedicated, compassionate professionals, Asheville Academy ensures that every student gets the attention she needs.
 Our philosophy is based on the idea that your daughter isn’t troubled, but that she needs more support in developing the skills she needs to succeed.
-By recognizing their own strengths and needs, girls leave Asheville Academy for Girls prepare for a happier and healthier future.
-Asheville Academy for Girls helps Oregon girls ages 10-14 take back control over their lives.
+By recognizing their own strengths and needs, girls leave Asheville Academy prepare for a happier and healthier future.
+Asheville Academy helps Oregon girls ages 10-14 take back control over their lives.
 To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!